coffeemug/defstartup/_drafts/productivity.md

 # Meetings

 A large portion of your e-mail will likely be requests for meetings.
-Meetings come in two forms -- __networking__ (e.g. let's grab coffee and see what happens), and __procedural__ (e.g. the Monday morning sprint meeting).
+Meetings come in two varieties -- __networking__ (e.g. let's grab coffee and see what happens), and __procedural__ (e.g. the Monday morning sprint meeting).

 My personal view on networking/area-of-luck meetings (and conferences) is that they're amplifiers of your work.
 If you're doing something important, you'll have lots of fun meeting people.
 On the other hand, if your work is mediocre, meetings will go nowhere.
+To make this more concrete, if you invented oculus rift and there is a 30m line to your booth packed with people who can't wait to try it out, you'll have a lot more fun than if you invented yet another sensor that tracks people's sleep and you get an occassional lost person drop by and ask you for directions to the bathroom.

 So important work comes first.
-I ask myself: _am I excited to share my work with this person?_ If the answer is no, I politely turn the meeting down.
+I ask myself: _how likely is this person/audience to be giddy about my work?_ Unless the answer is "very likely", I politely turn the meeting down.